7 Hacks to Write a Product Description that Multiplies Sales

 Saying that the product is “patented” or “spectacular” is better than calling it “most advanced”.
 Read and re-read your product descriptions to ensure that you don’t sound over the top.
 Using meaningless drivel not only distracts the reader but also hampers your brand image.

-When you use facts and figures, you build confidence in the readers and increase your credibility.
+Use facts and figures to write product descriptions that sell.
+This builds confidence in the readers and increases your credibility.
 On the contrary, too many adjectives can slow the readers down and confuse them.

 This product description from Studio Neat is a very neat example (see what we did there?) of highlighting a product’s features without using superlatives.

 An overdose of superlatives can make the content difficult to follow and does not effectively convince readers.